Positive-Future/positive-future.github.io/content/en/webinars/meet-the-jury-of-positive-future.md

 ---
-draft: false
+published: true
 en: []
 fr: []
 order: 7
 title: Meet the jury of the competition!
 subtitle: ''
 categories:
   - event
 featured: true
-image: "/jury.jpg"
+image: '/jury.jpg'
 youtube_video_id: ''
 background_color: ''
 file: ''
 link: contest/jury
 edition: 2021
 ---

 Have a look at the [8 jury members ](https://www.positive-future.org/contest/jury)of the Positive Future competition and discover their bios!